Last updated: March 29, 2026

 • It is typically started at 4-8mg on day 1.

-• During the 1st week, dose can be increased daily to a dose of about 32 mg.
+• During the 1st week, the dose can be increased daily to a dose of about 32 mg.

 Methadone vs buprenorphine vs naltrexone for Opioid Use Disorder